Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee: Analysis strategy

 \subsection{Separation of signal from background}

-In order to reduce the main SM background $W^{\pm}jj$ which have a different topology than the signal events, a multivariate technique~ \cite{Hocker:2007ht,Stelzer:2008zz,Therhaag:2009dp,Speckmayer:2010zz,Therhaag:2010zz} is used.
-After the pre-selection cuts described in the previous section which consists of detector acceptance cuts, $b$-tagging efficiency and misidentification rate around 48--50\% of the signal events and about 35--40\% of background events are survived.
-The cross sections of signal in all scenarios and backgrounds at three center-of-mass energies after the pre-selection cuts are presented in Table \ref{cross-sections2}.
+In order to reduce the SM background processes which have different topologies from the signal events, a multivariate technique~\cite{Hocker:2007ht,Stelzer:2008zz,Therhaag:2009dp,Speckmayer:2010zz,Therhaag:2010zz} is used.
+After the preselection cuts described in the previous section which consists of the detector acceptance cuts, and including the effects of $b$-tagging and mistagging, around 40--45\% of the signal events and 1--4\% of background events are survived.
+The cross sections of signal in all scenarios and the corresponding SM backgrounds at three center-of-mass energies after the preselection cuts are presented in Table~\ref{Cuts-240},~\ref{Cuts-350} and ~\ref{Cuts-500} for $\sqrt {s} $ = 240, 350 and 500 GeV, respectively.

-These pre-selection cuts are generally loose selections on single variables, which remove a large fraction of the background events while barely reducing also the signal events.
-Then in order to obtain a better separation of signal from background events, a multivariate technique is used.
-The choice of proper set of variables is very efficient in surviving the signal, while reducing the large fraction of SM background events.
-We select those variables which have the best possible discrimination power between signal and background.
-The following variables are used in the analysis: \begin{itemize} \item{The angular separation between the reconstructed W boson and $b$-jet, $\Delta R(W, b-jet)$} \item{the transverse momentum and pseudorapidity distribution of the $b$-jet, $p_{T}^{b-jet}, \eta^{b-jet}$} \item{the reconstructed top mass, $M^{rec}_{top}$} \item{the energy and pseudorapidity of the charged lepton, $E^\ell,\eta^{\ell}$} \item{the transverse momentum of reconstructed top-quark, $P_T^{top}$} \item{the energy of the light jets, $E^{jets}$} \end{itemize}
+These preselection cuts are generally loose on a single variable and remove a large fraction of the background events while barely reducing also the signal events.
+In order to obtain a better separation of signal from background events, a multivariate technique is used.
+The choice of proper set of variables is important in keeping the signal events, while reducing the large fraction of SM background events.
+We select those variables which have the best possible discrimination power between signal and background processes.
+The following variables are used in the analysis: \begin{itemize} \item{$\Delta R(\ell, \rm b-jet)$: the angular separation between the lepton and $b$-jet } \item{$p_{T}^{\rm b-jet}, \eta^{\rm b-jet}$: the transverse momentum and pseudorapidity of the $b$-jet} \item{$M^{\rm rec}_{\rm top}$: the reconstructed top quark mass} \item{$E^\ell,\eta^{\ell}$: the energy and pseudorapidity of the charged lepton} \item{$P_T^{\rm top}$: the transverse momentum of reconstructed top-quark} \item{$E^{\rm light-jet}$: the energy of the light jet} \end{itemize} The distributions of some of these variables are shown in Figure~\ref{Variables-Distributions}.
+These distributions are corresponding to the signal scenario with anomalous $tq \gamma$ coupling at the center-of-mass energy of 350 GeV.
+For all signal scenarios $tq \gamma$, $tqZ(\gamma^{\mu})$ and $tqZ(\sigma_{\mu\nu})$ the same variables are used as the inputs of the multivariate analyses.
+The analyses are performed separately at the center-of-mass energies of 240, 350 and 500 GeV.
+Going to higher center-of-mass energies leads to reduce the overlapping between the signal and background distributions in the MVA output.